KubriakZahoor107/Art-Culture-Standalone/README.md

 This project uses **Next.js** for server-side rendering (SSR).

-The codebase is tested with **Node.js 18**.
+This project requires **Node.js 18**.
 Run `nvm use` in the project directory to switch to this version.
-A `.nvmrc` file is included for convenience.
+The `.nvmrc` file and the `package.json` `engines` field enforce this requirement.

 ## Getting Started

-This project requires Node 18 or later.
-Install dependencies and create a local `.env` file based on `.env.sample`:
+After switching to Node 18, install dependencies and create a local `.env` file based on `.env.sample`:

 ```bash
 npm install